japinell/KU-CBC-Homework-17-RegEx-Tutorial/regex-tutorial.md

 // expected output: "k"
 ```

-For the purposes of this discussion, I will limit the analysis to the application of **RegEx**; the discussion of **AI** and **ML** is left for another post; but, for now, it suffices for you to know that regular expressions are not only used to validate user inputs.
-Their applications can be quite interesting!
+For the purposes of this discussion, however, I will center the analysis to the application of **RegEx**; the discussion of **AI** and **ML** is left for another article; but, for now, it suffices for you to know that regular expressions are not only used to validate user inputs.
+Their applications can be quite interesting in other branches of Computer Science!

 Before solving the problem in question, let's review some basics of **RegEx**.
 If you are already familiar with the topic, and would like to skip the review, check the solution to the problem [here](#solution).